Salesforce Implementation: The Complete Guide [2025]

 Prior to launching Salesforce implementation, ensure you have an ongoing change management plan that extends beyond the go-live date.

-Step #10: Familiarize Yourself with Salesforce Ecosystem and UI
+Step #10: Learn About Salesforce Ecosystem and UI

 Understanding Salesforce’s appearance, usability, and structure prior to the transition will help manage expectations about system capabilities and adaptation of your business process to the new platform.